LowellInstruments/ddt/README.md

 (custom edit the run_dds.sh file with AWS credentials)
 ```

 Please note most of these commands are only supposed to be run once in the life of a DDH.
-The only  you might need to run more than once in a DDH life is probably ``./dt_install_python_all_mat_ddh.sh`` to update a DDH manually.
+You might need to run more often is ``./dt_install_python_all_mat_ddh.sh`` to update a DDH manually.
 However, as explained in the following section, the crontab automatically takes care of updates.

 ---